 3. Install Light Sensors in the Bathrooms and Hallways

 Motion-detecting sensors turn lights on only when needed.
 Also, if your business replaces incandescent light bulbs with compact fluorescent (CFL), it will reduce your electric bill.
 The energy used for lighting constitutes approximately 40% of an offices electric bill.

 Make it easy for your employees to recycle everything your company collects.
 Almost all office paper (including fax paper, envelopes, and junk mail) can be recycled.
 An easy way to get two jobs done is with a paper shredding service.
 They not only recycle the paper they shred but cost less than using your employees to do the job.

 Get Free, No-Hassle Quotes Today!

-If you want to go green, Record Nations can help?
-Give us a call to learn more about our document scanning services.
-Our local experts will find the right service for your company, and even help you pick out the electronic document management system.
+If you want to go green, Record Nations can help.
+Our local experts can help you to find the right scanning services for your company, and even help you pick out the electronic document management system.